 Some people drink alone because they have underlying mental health issues that they find difficult to cope with when sober and in their own company.
-To escape themselves, they turn to alcohol consumption, as it temporarily numbs or masks their emotional pain.
+They turn to alcohol consumption to escape themselves, as it temporarily numbs or masks their emotional pain.

 One sign that someone drinks alone a lot is a lot of empty alcohol bottles lying around the house or in the trash.
 But alcoholics are often very good at hiding their drinking habits.
-If you suspect a loved one is drinking alone, it may be worth questioning them about it.
+If you suspect a loved one is drinking alone, it may be worth questioning them.
 Do so in a calm, casual, and non-accusatory way.
 Your loved one may deny the problem or diminish it.
-In this case, speak to others who are close to them to check that they’re not drowning their sorrows in solitude.
+In this case, speak to others close to them to check that they’re not drowning their sorrows in solitude.

 3. Living a Party Lifestyle

 One of the reasons alcoholism goes unnoticed is that alcohol consumption is culturally acceptable and part of ordinary social interactions, such as celebrations and going to bars and clubs.
 Many people also lead a party lifestyle without becoming dependent on alcohol.
-This kind of party lifestyle may point to alcoholism, though, if a loved one doesn’t feel comfortable spending time anywhere other than parties or bars.
+However, this kind of party lifestyle may point to alcoholism if a loved one doesn’t feel comfortable spending time anywhere other than parties or bars.
 They may drink heavily throughout the night into the morning.

 4. Reckless or Unusual Behavior

 Alcohol is a disinhibiting substance.
 It can help people relax and loosen them up.
 It acts as a social lubricant.
 Drinking is appealing and commonplace for this reason, but alcohol doesn’t always lower inhibitions in a positive way.
-While being drunk can make you more chatty and outgoing, it can also make you act in a reckless manner.
-One of the surest signs of alcoholism is when someone keeps drinking despite it negatively affecting their behavior.
+While being drunk can make you more chatty and outgoing, it can also make you act recklessly.
+One of the surest signs of alcoholism is when someone keeps drinking despite negatively affecting their behavior.
 Unusual behavior may include:

 - Acting violently or aggressively